Geotab/mygeotab-api-adapter/README.md

 - For detailed information, refer to the [MyGeotab API Adapter - Solution and Implementation Guide](https://docs.google.com/document/d/12TIgTCuWVF_AYc3evsIms9VOecc1NT4P9Kn-eVg-H7k/edit?usp=sharing).
 - Want to access the above materials, but don't have a Gmail address or aren't permitted to use one?
 No problem - you can [create a Google account without using Gmail](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true).

-## Disclaimer

-This tool is not intended for use by U.S. Federal Government customers or otherwise in the FedRamp environment.

 ## Prerequisites

 The solution requires: